NityanandaBehera/NityanandaBehera/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Nextjs
+- 🔭 I’m currently working on Fastapi and Reactjs

 - 👯 I’m looking to collaborate on **OpenSource Projects**